japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-StateStore.md

 Used when:

-* <<spark-sql-streaming-StreamingDeduplicateExec.adoc#, StreamingDeduplicateExec>> and <<spark-sql-streaming-StreamingGlobalLimitExec.adoc#, StreamingGlobalLimitExec>> physical operators are executed
+* <<spark-sql-streaming-StreamingDeduplicateExec.md#, StreamingDeduplicateExec>> and <<spark-sql-streaming-StreamingGlobalLimitExec.md#, StreamingGlobalLimitExec>> physical operators are executed

 * `StateManagerImplBase` is requested to `putState`

-* <<spark-sql-streaming-StreamingAggregationStateManagerImplV1.adoc#put, StreamingAggregationStateManagerImplV1>> and <<spark-sql-streaming-StreamingAggregationStateManagerImplV2.adoc#put, StreamingAggregationStateManagerImplV2>> are requested to store a row in a state store
+* <<spark-sql-streaming-StreamingAggregationStateManagerImplV1.md#put, StreamingAggregationStateManagerImplV1>> and <<spark-sql-streaming-StreamingAggregationStateManagerImplV2.md#put, StreamingAggregationStateManagerImplV2>> are requested to store a row in a state store

-* <<spark-sql-streaming-KeyToNumValuesStore.adoc#put, KeyToNumValuesStore>> and <<spark-sql-streaming-KeyWithIndexToValueStore.adoc#put, KeyWithIndexToValueStore>> are requested to store a new value for a given key
+* <<spark-sql-streaming-KeyToNumValuesStore.md#put, KeyToNumValuesStore>> and <<spark-sql-streaming-KeyWithIndexToValueStore.md#put, KeyWithIndexToValueStore>> are requested to store a new value for a given key

 | remove
 a| [[remove]]